AwalaApp/specs/rs002-pki.md

 ### Endpoint Certificate

-An endpoint certificate MUST be issued by itself (a self-issued certificate) or a peer endpoint when the certificate is a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).
+An endpoint certificate MUST be issued by one of the following Certificate Authorities (CAs):

+- Itself, if it is a public endpoint.
+- Its local gateway, if it is a private endpoint.
+- Another endpoint, resulting in a [_parcel delivery authorization_](#parcel-delivery-authorization-pda).

 ### Parcel Delivery Authorization (PDA)

-Given Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate called _Parcel Delivery Authorization_ (PDA).

-If Endpoint A is private, the endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.
+Given private Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate called _Parcel Delivery Authorization_ (PDA).
+The endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.

-The chain of a PDA is formed of the following sequence (from leaf to root):
+The certification path of a PDA is formed of the following sequence (from end entity to root):

-1. (Optional) Endpoint B's _signature-only certificate_.
-A certificate that MUST only be used to sign messages in the [endpoint channel](rs000-core.md#endpoint-messaging-protocol) (e.g., parcels) on behalf of Endpoint B.
-1. Endpoint B's certificate.
+1. Endpoint B's certificate, issued by Endpoint A.
-1. (Optional) Endpoint A's _signature-only certificate_.
-A certificate that MUST only be used to issue PDAs.
 1. Endpoint A's certificate, issued by its [gateway](#gateway-certificate).
+1. Endpoint A's relaying gateway.
+1. Endpoint A's local gateway.

 Gateways MUST refuse PDAs whose issuing endpoint's _Common Name_ does not match that of the recipient of the parcel.